shaunduncan/helga/docs/source/plugins.rst

 ----------------
 Plugins should try to deal exclusively with unicode as much as possible.
 This is important to keep in mind since all plugins that accept string arguments will receive unicode strings specifically and not byte strings.
-Helga's IRC connection assumes a UTF-8 encoding for all incoming messages over IRC.
+For the most part, helga's client connection assumes a UTF-8 encoding for all incoming messages.
 Note, though, that plugins that don't explicitly return unicode responses will not fail;
-the internal plugin manager will explicitly convert all responses to UTF-8 encoded byte strings before sending them over IRC.
+the internal plugin manager will implicitly handle convertng all responses to the correct format (unicode or byte strings) needed by the chat server.
 There are also useful utilities for dealing with unicode support in plugins found in :mod:`helga.util.encodings`:

 * :func:`from_unicode <helga.util.encodings.from_unicode>`
 * :func:`from_unicode_args <helga.util.encodings.from_unicode_args>`